alex-dukhno/alex-dukhno.github.io/_posts/2020-07-26-This-July-in-my-Database-project-written-in-rust.md

 As I notice experiments generate many ideas of where and how the project could grow and reach certain milestones I decided to experiment with its distribution.
 As the developers are the main group of users/experimenters in the databases field and most of them should have installed docker on their working machine I went ahead with docker image distribution.
 If you are interested to play around with what database can do now you can follow [the documentation](https://github.com/alex-dukhno/database/tree/master/docs).

+### Discord Server

+Last but not least, [discord server](https://discord.gg/PUcTcfU) has been created to discuss issues, ideas, and current development areas.
+You are more than welcome to come and join us.

 There were a lot of things that went by this month, some of them I missed or forget about.
 However, at the end of this article, I'd like to share some, I hope the near future, plans on what we will be working in the following weeks or months.